ibm-cloud-docs/netezza/data_lakehouse/querying_datalakehouse.md

 ## 3. Show schema.

-**draft comment: need command and example.
-Also, I'm not sure I followed the information on the default schema...
-What is crucial to be mentioned here?**

-## 4. Set schema.

 **draft comment: need command and example**

+By default, you get connected to a reserved schema called NETEZZA_SCHEMA.

+## 4. From your metastore schemas list, set the schema you want to connect to.

+**draft comment: need command and example. `set schema x` (or query via full path select * from mydb.myschema.mytable)**

 ## 5. Show the table.